How to use the aperture on a digital camera

 Aperture settings on a digital camera control the size of the opening in the lens through which light passes.
 The aperture is measured in f-stops, with lower f-stop numbers indicating larger openings and higher f-stop numbers indicating smaller openings.

-See also Best digital standard slr cameras
+See also Best compact digital camera dslr backup

 When you adjust the aperture setting, you can control the depth of field in your photos.
 A larger aperture (lower f-stop number) will create a shallow depth of field, with the subject in focus and the background blurred.
 A smaller aperture (higher f-stop number) will create a deeper depth of field, keeping more of the scene in focus.